Using your local health services over the winter in City and Hackney

 Don’t just go to hospital - if you feel unwell over winter there are many ways to get advice or treatment.

-Plan ahead – stock up on paracetamol and indigestion remedies.
+Plan ahead – stock up on paracetamol, ibuprofen and indigestion remedies.
 Make sure you have enough prescribed medicines to last over weekends and holiday times.

-- Plan ahead - stock up on plasters, paracetamol, aspirin and indigestion remedies
+- Plan ahead - stock up on plasters, paracetamol, ibuprofen and indigestion remedies.

 Your local pharmacy